jq-rs/mles-rs/README.md

 An Mles server may save the history of received data, which can be then distributed to new clients when they connect to the Mles server.
 Every channel uses its own context and is independent of other channels; therefore a TCP session per channel is always used.

 Every session between Mles server and client is authenticated using 64-bit SipHash [2].
-This allows Mles server to verify that connecting Mles client is really connecting from the endpoint where it claims to be connecting.
-Additionally, a shared secret key may be used as part of SipHash calculation between Mles server and Mles client.
-The shared key allows only those Mles clients to connect to Mles server which know the shared key.
-Mles client sessions behind Network Address Translation (NAT) may use a shared key without session authentication.
-The key is calculated over before defined selected parameters together with session (uid, channel) values.
+The key is hashed over UTF-8 strings.
+These can be combined from user connection endpoint details and/or a shared key and session (uid, channel) values.
+This allows Mles server to verify that connecting Mles client is really connecting from the endpoint where it claims to be connecting with correct user and channel details.
+Mles client sessions behind Network Address Translation (NAT) has to use a shared key without session endpoint detail authentication.

 After Mles server has authenticated the session and moved the connected Mles client to its channel context, SipHash key should be ignored by the Mles server.
 After context change, SipHash key may be changed and used by Mles clients within the channel context.

 An Mles server may contact to an Mles peer server.
 The Mles peer server sees this session as another Mles client session.
 This allows Mles servers to share and distribute value triplet data in an organized and powerful, but yet simple manner between other Mles servers.

 Mles clients and servers are independent of IP version and do not use IP broadcast or multicast.
 An Mles server may be configured to use IP anycast.

 An Mles clients may implement WebSocket [4] proxy which allows to do Mles connections over WebSocket protocol.
-Such proxy implementation is available in the reference client.
+Such simple example proxy implementation is available in the reference client.

 Mles protocol has Internet Assigned Number Authority (IANA) **port 8077** [3] registered for its use.